eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 <div class="alert alert-warning" role="alert">This article is a work in progress.</div>

-<noscript><div class="alert alert-danger" role="alert">Oh no!
-JavaScript has not been detected so these demonstrations will not work.
+<noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so these demonstrations will not work.
 Please use an up-to-date modern web browser or turn JavaScript back on if it's turned off.</div></noscript>

 Social login demo.
 Try it!
 Powered by client-side JavaScript.
 More on this below.
 The information you will see will <strong>not</strong> be stored by or on Eusebius.Tech.